jxav22/student-course-review/README.md

 - Validated that it will work, for free, indefinitely
 - Created and deployed a website -> [https://jxav22.github.io/student-course-review/](https://jxav22.github.io/student-course-review/)

   Notably: I didn't use any design libraries, so everything was written from the bottom up!
-While this is of course a skills flex, I think it also gave the project a pretty unique look
+While this is of course a skills flex (?), I think it also gave the project a pretty unique look
 - Populated it with scraped reviews from the sites that shut down -> [webscraping repository](https://github.com/jxav22/StudentCourseReviewScraper)
 - Set up a service using google forms to allow people to submit reviews